gongchenghua/gongchenghua.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # 🤵🏻 About me
 I am a machine learning master with research interests in Graph Neural Networks.
-I am now from School of Data Science and Engineering in East China Normal University, where I am very fortunate to be advised by professor Lixiang in GAMA LAB.My research interests include topics in machine learning and data mining.
+I am now from School of Data Science and Engineering in East China Normal University, where I am very fortunate to be advised by professor Lixiang in PLANING LAB.My research interests include topics in machine learning and data mining.
 Most recently, I am interested in the following topics:
 - Graph Neural Networks.
 - Machine Learning.
 - Data Mining.